rudolfhohn/Opistocks/README.md

 ### Twitter Tags selection
 The tools used for this part art [NLTK](http://nltk.org) and [Tweepy](http://tweepy.readthedocs.io).

 The first step is to download two batches of tweets, one on the current day, and the other 7 days prior the current day.
 This two-step download aims at having the most probability of getting the most spoken tags.
-The query is done by:
+The query is done by :

 - Filtering the retweets to avoid downloading multiple times the same tweet
 - Using the index as the content of the query